mziegle/docker-tcp-error/README.md

 ### Verify

+WARNING: Unfortunately this error occures not all the time.
+If you cannot observe the following then delete the old containers and the network bridge and try it again.

 Open Wireshark and inspect the created network bridge (`docker network ls`).
 Verify that there are many tcp errors (retransmissions, Dup ACK and so on).